ZarZar1873/BudgetBuddy/README.md

 Test Cases: Core functionality such as adding, deleting, and calculating budgets has been validated manually.

 Contributing
-At this time, Budget Buddy is in its closed testing phase.
+At this time, Budget Buddy is in its open testing phase.
 Stay tuned for updates!

 License
 Currently not licensed for public use.
 All rights reserved.